iqtree/iqtree.github.io/doc/Compilation-Guide.md

 ------------------------
 <div class="hline"></div>

 >**TIP**: A ready made IQ-TREE package is provided via the * [Homebrew tap brewsci/bio](https://github.com/brewsci/homebrew-bio/blob/master/Formula/iqtree2.rb).
-Simply run `brew install brew install brewsci/bio/iqtree2` to install.
+Simply run `brew install brewsci/bio/iqtree2` to install.
 {: .tip}

 * Make sure that Clang compiler is installed, which is typically the case if you installed Xcode and the associated command line tools.